 I tried to follow the songs and take it all in.
 Then I noticed the locusts buzzing all about.
 There were tall poles on the sides with 6 foot long fluorescent lights reaching up and out at an angle, and similar lights across the ceiling.
 The lights attracted great swarms of locusts.

 The locusts swarmed all around us virtually filling the air in the church above and around our heads.
 I noticed the little girl next to me grabbed and ate a locust.
 Then another.
 I noticed everyone around me was singing, then pausing briefly from the hymn to grab and eat a locust.
 Soon, I realized that I was the only one in the congregation who was not eating locusts.
 Or singing.
 So, I grabbed a locust and ate it.
 It was crunchy, but one was enough for me.
+Many of the young children were popping one after another, eating the locusts like candy, as they beamed smiles ear to ear!
+It was glorious!

 After a while, the service ended.
 We lingered, as my host embraced and spoke with many of his friends and family who were there together.
 We then walked back to his car and drove to his home.
 After introducing me to his wife and family in the quiet of his home, he showed me to a small spare room, where he said that I could stay as long as I liked.